emberjs/website/source/blog/2019-02-14-octane-guides.md

 Phase 1, Octane Guides, MVP: (see [Tracking issue](https://github.com/ember-learn/guides-source/issues/394))
 - Reorder the table of contents (as per the RFC)
 - Add in placeholders for any new sub-sections
-- Accept PRs for content in each sub-section
+- Add content in each sub-section (prose, code samples)
 - Edit & re-arrange before preview launches
 - Add re-direct URLs and remove old content